Israel in the Eurovision Song Contest

+Israel's participation in the contest has been subject to numerous controversies, mostly due to the Israeli–Palestinian conflict and the wider Arab–Israeli conflict.
+Tensions around the country's presence have significantly escalated since the Gaza war which began in October 2023.

 History

-The Israel Broadcasting Authority (IBA) was a member of the European Broadcasting Union (EBU), thus eligible to participate in the Eurovision Song Contest.
+The Israel Broadcasting Authority (IBA) was a member of the European Broadcasting Union (EBU), making it eligible to participate in the Eurovision Song Contest.
 It had participated in the contest, representing Israel, since the in 1973.
-In 2017, the IBA was succeeded as national broadcaster by the Israeli Public Broadcasting Corporation (IPBC/Kan), which has been in charge of participating in the contest for Israel since the following year.
+In 2017, the IBA was succeeded by the Israeli Public Broadcasting Corporation (IPBC/Kan), which has been responsible for Israel's participation in the contest since the following year.